-Your Scarlett 18i8 should be powered from an external 12 V DC, 1.2 A mains adaptor.
+Your Scarlett 8i6 should be powered from an external 12 V DC, 1 A mains adaptor.
 A suitable adaptor is supplied with the unit.

-IMPORTANT: We strongly recommend you only use the supplied mains adaptor.
-Failure to use this adaptor is likely to permanently damage the unit and will also invalidate your warranty.
+IMPORTANT: We recommend you only use the supplied mains adaptor.
+Failure to use this adaptor is likely to permanently damage the unit.